hussin/vim-react-es6-snippets/README.md

-**Note: justinj's snipmate snippets originally ported to ES6 by bentayloruk, I only use Ultisnips**
+**Note: justinj's snipmate snippets originally ported to ES6 by bentayloruk, I only use Ultisnips so those are the only ones I've tested**

 vim-react-es6-snippets